Decision Layer for Agents · Deterministic · MCP Ready

 • Sub-millisecond: single REST call, no retrieval pipeline, no LLM invocation at decision time

-• First-class trace: every verdict links to fired statements, source citations, and a replay token
+• First-class trace: every decision links to fired rules, source citations, and a replay token

 • Explicit versioning: rules changes create new pinnable versions; rollback is instant